Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Introduction

-Though hyperspectral imagery has become an essential tool across many scientific domains, material discrimination using HSI data faces at least two key difficulties.
-First, because of an inherent trade-off between spectral and spatial resolution, HSIs are typically generated at coarse spatial resolution~\cite{jia2020status, price1997spectral, bioucas2013hyperspectral, laparrcr2015spatial}.
-One would prefer an HSI with both a high spatial resolution (so that individual pixels correspond to spatial regions containing just one material) and a high spectral resolution (to enable capacity for material discrimination)~\cite{price1997spectral}.
+Though hyperspectral imagery has become an essential tool across many scientific domains, material classification using HSI data faces at least two key challenges.
+First, because of an inherent trade-off between spectral and spatial resolution, HSIs are generated at a coarse spatial resolution~\cite{jia2020status, price1997spectral, bioucas2013hyperspectral, laparrcr2015spatial, miao2007endmember, pacheco2022challenging}.
+One would prefer an HSI with both a high spatial resolution (so that individual pixels correspond to spatial regions containing just one material) and a high spectral resolution (to enable capacity for material classification)~\cite{price1997spectral}.
 However, an increase in the spatial resolution of an HSI often comes at the cost of reducing the effective detection energy entering the recording spectrometer across each spectral band~\cite{jia2020status}.
-While this effect may be mitigated at least partially by increasing the aperture of the optical system underlying the spectrometer used to generate HSI data~\cite{jia2017high}, high-aperture instruments generally also have high volume and weight~\cite{jia2020status}.
-As such, HSI data is generated at a coarse spatial resolution (often as high as 20~m per pixel).
-Thus, though some \emph{high-purity} pixels in an HSI may correspond to spatial regions containing predominantly just one material, other pixels are mixed: corresponding to spatial regions with many distinct materials.
+While this effect may at least partially be mitigated by increasing the aperture of the optical system underlying the spectrometer used to generate HSI data~\cite{jia2017high}, high-aperture instruments generally also have high volume and weight~\cite{jia2020status}.
+As such, HSI data is typically generated at a coarse spatial resolution (roughly 1~m from drone, 3-10~m from aircraft, 30~m from space).
+Thus, though some \emph{high-purity} pixels in an HSI may correspond to spatial regions containing predominantly just one material, other pixels are mixed: corresponding to spatial regions with many distinct materials~\cite{bioucas2013hyperspectral, miao2007endmember}.
+A second challenge is that the generation of expert labels---often used for training supervised machine learning models---is generally impractical due to the large quantities of HSI data continuously produced by remote sensors~\cite{eismann2012hyperspectral}.
+To efficiently analyze unlabeled HSIs, one may use HSI clustering algorithms, which partition HSI pixels into groups of points sharing key commonalities~\cite{friedman2001elements}.
+These algorithms are \emph{unsupervised}; i.e., ground truth labels are not used to provide a partition of an HSI~\cite{friedman2001elements}.
+Though clustering has become an important tool in the field of hyperspectral imagery \cite{murphy2018unsupervised, abdolali2021beyond, zhuang2016locality, kuang2012symmetric, wang2019scalable, camps2007semi, gao2014hyperspectral, wu2017semi, yang2018hyperspectral, nalepa2020unsupervised, gillis2014hierarchical, li2021self, sun2020deep, zhou2016novel}, HSI clustering algorithms that do not directly account for the fact that HSI pixels are often spectrally mixed may fail to extract meaningful latent cluster structure \cite{cui2021unsupervised, cui2022unsupervised}.